bwl21/zupfnoter/README.md

           "1" : {"pos": [320, 0], "text": "", "style": "large"}
         },
     ```
-nonflowrest -> boolean
+*nonflowrest -> boolean

-:   if true: show rests in voices without flowlines
+    if true: show rests in voices without flowlines

-layout
+* layout

-:   This allows to change the layout parameters on the level of an extract
+    This allows to change the layout parameters on the level of an extract

 ### the default configuration